A Journey, A Storm & A Cry for Help...

 - 5 min read

 In the catacombs of Rome, those subterranean cemeteries of the early Christians, the representation of the story of Jonah is often found.
-Two motifs that were important to early Christians are evident in the basic artistic rendering of the narrative: Jonah's three days and three nights in the belly of the fish and Jonah delivered from the fish and lying under a vine.
+Two motifs that were important to early Christians are evident in the basic artistic rendering of the narrative: Jonah's three days and three nights in the belly of the fish, and Jonah delivered from the fish and lying under a vine.
 Jonah's deliverance from the deep was a symbol for the early Christians, a symbol of faith in the resurrection of Jesus Christ.

 Could it happen?
 Did it happen?

-And this should not surprise us, because God is sovereign over all his creation and over every one of his creatures.
+Jonah's escape from the belly of the fish is no less miraculous than many other events recorded in Scripture.
+And this should not surprise us—for God is sovereign over all creation and every creature.
 Nothing is too hard for God.

-'I am the Lord, the God of all flesh.
-Is there anything too hard for me?'
+I am the Lord, the God of all flesh.
+Is there anything too hard for me?
 Jeremiah 32:27

-'The eyes of the Lord are everywhere, keeping watch on the wicked and the good.'
+The eyes of the Lord are everywhere, keeping watch on the wicked and the good.
 Proverbs 15:3

-God can see not only everyone's deeds but also knows everyone's hearts.
+Jonah knew there was nowhere he could hide from God.
+He can see not only everyone's deeds but also knows everyone's hearts.

 Rather, Jonah's flight meant that he was willing to give up his prophetic role before God and was ready to suffer the consequences of his disobedience.